321 Years Ago

 Roman laughed, short and bitter.
 “I don’t know if that’s possible.”

-“Think about it,” Leandros said.
+“At least think about it,” Leandros said.
 He pushed himself to his feet and held a hand out to Roman, who took it with little hesitation.
 “In the meantime, come and dance with me, just one song.
 Then we can find that oanai, get her whisker, and I can get out of this forest.”

 Six Months Later